ankushgoel27/fern/README.md

 ### 🌿 Backend code

-Define your API, and Fern will generate models, networking code and boilerplate application code.
+Define your API, and Fern will generate models, networking code, and boilerplate application code.
 The generated code adds type safety to your API implementation - if your backend doesn't implement the API correctly, it won't compile.

 Fern currently supports: